YuukanOO/uniformcss.com/docs/fundamentals/configuration.md

 ## Customizing Uniform

+Configuring Uniform to match your project is super intuitive and easy.
 There are **two ways** you can load and customize Uniform CSS, **Sass** and **CDN**.
 The CDN method can be configured using CSS variable overrides inside the `:root` pseudo element.
-The native Sass method can be configured through the native <a class="hover.underline" href="https://sass-lang.com/documentation/at-rules/use#configuration">module configuration</a>.
+The native Sass method can be configured using [module configuration](https://sass-lang.com/documentation/at-rules/use#configuration).

 {% include shortcodes/video, id: 'tLqqi5gyxQg' %}